jnettome/wordpress_kickstart/README.md

 This command will create a new droplet, setup your SSH key for authentication, create a new user account, and run the provisioners configured.

-__In order to use with DigitalOcean__ you need to change your DigitalOcean's API credentials in `Vagrantfile`.

 __When you are switching from production to development__ or the opposite, remove `.vagrant/` from your project's root folder [(info)](http://blog.publysher.nl/2013/07/infra-as-repo-using-vagrant-and-salt.html).

 ## Working with

-Access your wordpress on [http://192.168.4.20](http://192.168.4.20).
+Access your wordpress on [http://192.168.4.20](http://192.168.4.20) or pointing to your hostname from Vagrantfile if you're using vagrant-hostsupdater.

 Default mysql credentials: